mcschoo/mcschoo/README.md

 #### 💠 I'm a third year Computer Science student at Clemson University, passionate about exploring the world of software engineering, embedded systems software, and machine learning.

 ## 🛫 What I'm Up To:
-#### 💠 Interning with Giorgio Armani's corporate office in New York City
+#### 💠 Working on Software Engineering and Agile projects as a Embedded Systems Engineering Co-op @ Aeronix
 #### 💠 Coding SOX prediction algorithms and SPI/CAN communication protocols for a Distributed Architecture BMS with CU-ICAR, Stellantis, and the US DoE
+#### 💠 Launched research with NASA as a part of their RockSat-X sounding rocket mission
+#### 💠 Wrapped up my internship with Giorgio Armani's corporate office in New York City
 #### 💠 Front end development for the Clemson chapter of Theta Tau's website
-#### 💠 Projects centered around social media app development, network programming, and machine learning.
+#### 💠 Personal projects in Cybersecurity and Artificial Intelligence using AWS and Llama 3.1

 ## 👔 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michael-schoonmaker/)